alejandrochang/StudyGuideNotes/javascript.md

 # JavaScript

+### What is lexical scoping?
+JavaScript has lexical scoping with function scope meaning a new scope is created with every new function created.

 ### What is reflection in Javascript?
 An object can look at itself, listing and changing its properties and methods.